• Skip to primary navigation

 Method Overloading in Java

-In Java, if two or more methods have the same name but they have different parameters or arguments, then such types of methods are called overloaded methods, and that feature is called Method Overloading.
-It is much similar to the constructor overloading because a class has more than one constructor, but all constructor parameters are different.
+If two or more methods have the same name but different parameters or arguments, then such methods are called overloaded methods, and that feature is called Method Overloading.
+It is similar to constructor overloading because a class has multiple constructors, but all constructor parameters differ.

 Example Of Method Overloading